What to Do If You Are Stopped

 By the time you are reading this, it may already be after you or a family member has been stopped and charged with DWI.
 Your actions at the scene of the traffic stop and at the police station may make all of the difference in how your case is resolved.

-Contact a Texas drunk driving defense lawyer today to schedule a free consultation about your case.
+Contact a Dallas DWI lawyer today to schedule a free consultation about your case.

 - Pull Over Immediately: After the police flip on their lights or siren to stop you, do your best to safely pull over immediately.
 Do not try to find a safe parking lot or side street.
 The police may interpret it to mean that you were trying get away.
 It is their responsibility to make sure the pullover is safe for you and them.
 Keep it simple.
 Just pull over, come to a complete stop, roll down your window, and stop your engine.
 Make sure you have your seatbelt fastened.